Pranay032/Advanced-Physical-Design-with-OpenLane-using-Sky-130/README.md

 Design Rule Check (DRC) is performed by Magic
 Layout Versus Schematic (LVS) is performed by Netgen
 ### 10. GDSII Extraction
-The routed .def file is used my Magic to generate the GDSII file
+The routed .def file is used my Magic to generate the GDSII file.
-$ make